CMD-Forum/cmd-forum/README.md

 services:
   cmd_forum:
     container_name: cmd-forum
-    image: cmd-forum-docker:latest
+    image: ghcr.io/CMD-Forum/cmd-forum-docker:latest # Just 'cmd-forum-docker' if you have a local image.
     env_file:
       - .env # Load .env, change if required.
     ports:
-      - 3002:3000 # Change the first 3000 if you want a different port.
+      - 3002:3000 # Change the 3002 if you want a different port.
   db: # Optional, but here as an example of how to setup a database.
     container_name: db
     image: postgres
     environment: # If using this database, change to desired values.
-      POSTGRES_USERNAME: postgres
+      POSTGRES_USERNAME: postgres # Definitely change this
-      POSTGRES_PASSWORD: postgres
+      POSTGRES_PASSWORD: postgres # and this
       TZ: Continent/City # Change to your Timezone (Format is Continent/City).
     ports:
       - 5432:5432 # Change the first 5432 if you want a different port.